pauschae/pauschae.github.io/_pages/about.md

 I am a researcher in Applied Microeconomics focusing on Behavioral Industrial Organization and Cultural/Institutional Economics.
 I research how social relationships interact with economic institutions.

-I will join the University of Leicester's Business School starting September 2023.
+I joined the University of Leicester's Business School starting September 2023.

-You can reach me at `paul.schaefer@uni-bonn.de`.
+You can reach me at `pis2@leicester.ac.uk`.

 You can find my CV [here](https://pauschae.github.io/files/CV.pdf).